peteroupc/html3dutil/doc/H3DU.MeshBuffer.md

 ### H3DU.MeshBuffer#transform(matrix)

-Transforms the positions and normals of all the vertices currently in this mesh, with the help of a <a href="tutorial-glmath.md">4x4 matrix</a>.
+Transforms the positions and normals of all the vertices currently in this mesh, with the help of a <a href="tutorial-glmath.md">4 &times; 4 matrix</a>.
 Only values with the attribute semantic <code>POSITION_0</code>
 or <code>NORMAL_0</code> will be affected by this method; values of other attributes will be unaffected.

 #### Parameters

-* `matrix` (Type: Array.&lt;number>)<br>A 4x4 matrix described in the MathUtil.mat4projectVec3 method.
-The normals will be transformed using the 3x3 inverse transpose of this matrix (see MathUtil.mat4inverseTranspose3).
+* `matrix` (Type: Array.&lt;number>)<br>A 4 &times; 4 matrix described in the MathUtil.mat4projectVec3 method.
+The normals will be transformed using the 3 &times; 3 inverse transpose of this matrix (see MathUtil.mat4inverseTranspose3).
 (Normals need to be transformed specially because they describe directions, not points.)

 #### Return Value